mugenyi/cordova-plugin-writeSettings/README.md

-Cordova Plugin Template
+Cordova.Plugin To Request Write Settings Permissions
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+Cordova Plugin To Request Write Settings Permissions for android 6.0 and above